Maintaining Public Streets during Snow and Ice Events

 The Public Works Director or his/her designee, Police Department, or Fire Department may initiate a road closure in these or any other locations that are deemed unsafe for vehicular travel.

 The following streets provide significant secondary access routes for emergency responders and community travel and shall be designated as Priority 2:

-- Arterials and collectors-- Circle Boulevard, Research Way, Brooklane Drive, 49th Street, 45th Street, Birdsong, 26th Street, 29th Street, 30th Street, Grant Avenue, Washington Avenue, Alexander Avenue, Thompson Street, Harrison Boulevard, Van Buren Avenue, Garfield Avenue, Glenridge Drive, Ponderosa Avenue, lower elevation areas of Witham Hill Drive and Elks Drive.
+- Arterials and collectors-- Circle Boulevard, Research Way, Brooklane Drive, 49th Street, 45th Street, Birdsong, 26th Street, 29th Street, 30th Street, Grant Avenue, Washington Avenue, Alexander Avenue, Thompson Street, Harrison Boulevard, Van Buren Avenue, Garfield Avenue, Glenridge Drive, Ponderosa Avenue, Witham Hill Drive and Elks Drive.